andretsolkas/automated_waterer/README.md

 - Max and min humidity values were tested in a dry and wet environment respectively, measures will vary between different sensors.

-PS: The code of the .ino files is mistakenly identifies as C++
+PS: The code of the .ino files is mistakenly identified as C++